robfatland/runawaytrain/README.md

 ### Testing across regions

-Created 10 instances in the US, 5 in Europe, 4 in Asia Pacific, 2 in South America.
+The test account has access to 17 regions in the US, Canada, South America, Europe and the Asian Pacific.
+As a low bar I created 10 instances in the US, 5 in Europe, 4 in Asia Pacific, and 2 in South America.
-That's 21 total; and the Lambda function stopped all of them in 31 seconds.
+This Lambda function stopped all 21 of them in 31 seconds.